 The first rule of survival is protection from basic elements.
 Keep yourself sheltered from rain, wind, sun, and snow, as well as from extreme hot and cold temperatures.

 You may need to fashion a temporary shelter until you can find something better.
 Use whatever you can find in your surroundings to construct a simple, waterproof lean-to that will keep you covered.

 You’ll need a fire to stay warm, to cook and boil water.
 Make sure you have waterproof matches in your BOB, as well as a good lighter and a magnesium fire starter.

 You should build your fire in a safe, contained place, that will not make your location known to other survivors.

 Find Drinkable Water

-You may be able to go without food for several days, but water is a non-negotiable.
-You will need water within the first 72 hours, and it is critical that you find a clean source as soon as possible.
+You may be able to go without food for several days, but water is critical.
+You will need water within the first 72 hours, and it is critical that you find clean, drinkable water as soon as possible.

 Signal For or Seek Out Help